Made with only olive oil, this pure liquid Castile soap is easy to make and mild. It’s perfect for face and body, and for cleaning around the house.

 How does liquid soap differ from bar soap?

 The main difference between bar soaps and liquid soaps is the type of lye used to make them.
 Liquid soaps are made with KOH, or potassium hydroxide, rather than NaOH, or sodium hydroxide.

 You can read more about the different types of lye in my post about lye and why it is needed in soap.

 While some people like to make a “liquid soap” of sorts by diluting bar soaps in water, you can’t really get a true, transparent liquid soap that way.
 Some people are happy with the result, but every time I’ve tried it, I’ve ended up with a gloopy mess.
 It doesn’t have the same cleaning power as either a bar soap or a true liquid soap, and the texture and appearance aren’t the same either.

-What is castile soap?
+What is pure Castile soap?

-Technically, Castile soap is a type of soap made with only olive oil, whose name originates here in Spain.
-(You can read more about the origin of Castile soap and other other soaps in my recipe for pure Castile bar soap.)
+Technically, by definition, Castile soap is a type of soap made with only olive oil.
+The name “Castile” soap originates here in Spain.
+(You can read more about the origin of Castile soap and other soaps in my post with a recipe for pure Castile bar soap.)

 Soaps made with different oils have different properties.

-Soaps made with olive oil, for example, tend to be more hydrating for your skin than soaps made with coconut oil.
+Soaps made with olive oil are more conditioning for your skin than soaps made with coconut oil.
 On the other hand, they don’t lather up as much as a coconut oil soap, nor do they leave you feeling squeaky clean in the same way (partly because they are more conditioning).